 Like most companies in the agricultural industry, we are continuously challenged to hire, develop and retain a sufficient number of employees to operate our businesses throughout our operating geographies.
-We may have difficulty recruiting and retaining new employees with adequate qualifications and experience.
-The challenge of hiring new employees is exacerbated by the rural nature of our business, which provides for a smaller pool of skilled employee candidates.
+We may have difficulty recruiting and retaining employees with adequate qualifications and experience.
+The challenge of hiring new employees is exacerbated by the rural nature of our business, which provides for a smaller pool of skilled employable candidates.
+A number of other factors may adversely affect the labor force available to us, including changes in the labor market as a result of the

+COVID-19 pandemic and other socioeconomic and demographic changes, high employment levels, federal unemployment subsidies and other government regulations, unemployment programs and volatility in macroeconomic factors impacting the labor market.
 To hire new employees, we may be forced to pay higher wages or offer other benefits that might impact our cost of labor.
-Furthermore, when we do hire new employees, we may be unable to successfully transfer our other employees' institutional knowledge and skills to them.
+Furthermore, when we do hire new employees, lengthy training and orientation periods might be required before they are able to achieve necessary productivity levels, and we may be unable to successfully transfer our other employees' institutional knowledge and skills to them or fail to execute on internal succession plans.
+In addition, an increasingly competitive labor market may lead to increased turnover rates within our employee base.
 These or other employee workforce factors could negatively impact our business, financial condition or results of operations.